-- 155. As discussed in section 10.4.2.1.4, benthic sampling was undertaken in all areas of the offshore cable corridor which were not sampled as part of the ZEA survey.
-As part of this, contaminant samples were collected from within the offshore cable corridor and windfarm site, as shown in Figure 8.2. - 156.
+- 151. As discussed in section 10.4.2.1.4, benthic sampling was undertaken in all areas of the offshore cable corridor which were not sampled as part of the ZEA survey.
+As part of this, contaminant samples were collected from within the offshore cable corridor and windfarm site, as shown in Figure 8.2. - 152.
 Sediment disturbance could lead to the mobilisation of contaminants which may be lying dormant within sediment and could be harmful to fish and shellifsh.
-The data in Table 8.13 in Chapter 8 Marine Water and Sediment Quality illustrates that levels of contaminants within the East Anglia ONE North windfarm site and offshore cable corridor are very low, therefore the magnitude of the effect is low Marine Evidence based Sensitivity Assessment (MarESA) (MarLIN 2017) shows that, where contaminant levels are within environmental protection standards, marine species and habitats are not sensitive to changes that remain within these standards therefore the sensitivity of receptors is considered to be low. - 157.
-All relevant construction activities would be covered by the Project Environmental Management Plan (PEMP) as well as emergency plans in the case of an accidental spillage or leak to ensure no release of contaminants as a result of the project.
-In addition to this, all vessels must adhere to the requirements of the MARPOL Convention Regulations with appropriate preventative and control measures. - 158.
+The data in Table 8.13 in Chapter 8 Marine Water and Sediment Quality illustrates that levels of contaminants within the East Anglia TWO windfarm site and offshore cable corridor are very low, therefore the magnitude of the effect is low.
+Marine Evidence based Sensitivity Assessment (MarESA) (MarLIN 2017) shows that, where contaminant levels are within environmental protection standards, marine species and habitats are not sensitive to changes that remain within these standards therefore the sensitivity of receptors is considered to be low.

+- 153. All relevant construction activities would be covered by the Project Environmental Management Plan (PEMP) (in accordance with the outline PEMP, which will be provided as part of the DCO application) as well as emergency plans in the case of an accidental spillage or leak to ensure no release of contaminants as a result of the project.
+In addition to this, all vessels must adhere to the requirements of the MARPOL Convention Regulations with appropriate preventative and control measures. - 154.
 As a result of the absence of significant existing contamination and the application of mitigation to avoid release of contaminants, the re-mobilisation of contaminated sediment during intrusive works is assessed to be of negligible significance.